kawaicheung/book-on-naming-things/manuscript/Ch_OnBooleans.md

 There are other names that might work just as well.
 I could be persuaded to use `IsUnassigned` as it's more consistent with `IsAssigned`.
 But, taking the name in isolation, `IsUnassigned` reads a little oddly in the beginning compared to simply `Unassigned`. `NotAssigned` is also a good candidate -- but `Unassigned` says the same thing in one less word.

 Now let's take a step back.
 While I've improved a couple of conditional statements, it comes at the expense of adding new properties to a class.
+Some would argue that I've bloated the `Issue` class unnecessarily.
+For instance, having both an `IsAssigned` and `Unassigned` property now means there's more to maintain.

-I like this tradeoff because while I've added some bulk to `Issue`, I haven't really added any additional maintenance to this class.
-Both properties are getters that are dependant upon the already existing `Assignee` property so there are no further modifications I need to worry about.
+But, both properties are getters that are dependant upon the already existing `Assignee` property.
+These properties are all anchored off the same object -- there's nothing _more_ to maintain.

+Other purists might have a philosophical problem with the idea of having both a positive and negative version of the assignee's existence.
+They might argue that we've repeated ourselves (a coding sin!)
+But, I far prefer the benefit of writing more readable code than the perceived consequence of having two properties that essentially say the same thing.

+Finally, others might still argue against having a negative boolean like `Unassigned`.
+Well, certainly if we were to use this property as `!Unassigned`, but this is where developer discretion needs to take place.
+Besides, not all negative booleans are "bad".

+Would you rather say `!won` or simply `lost`? `!Active` or `Canceled`?
+There are words we can use that, underneath, mean the negative of the preferred outcome but aren't thought of as "not something".
+Ultimately, it depends on how we use them in context.

 ---